forc-db/IPCC-EFDB-integration/doc/ForC-EFDB_mapping/Data review process.md

 ## Step 1.
 Identify study to check
 We created [`citations_ordered_by_priority_score.csv`](https://github.com/forc-db/IPCC-EFDB-integration/blob/main/data/citations_ordered_by_priority_score.csv) to help prioritize studies to review and send.
 We will probably want to refine the algorithm (see [issue #16](https://github.com/forc-db/IPCC-EFDB-integration/issues/16)), but it's a start.

+Before you invest time in checking a study, it would be good to check that at least some of the data come from tables or the text, as opposed to having been digitized from figures.
+Once you understand the structure of the databse, you'll be able to do this quickly.
+(Early on, Krista will try to direct you to studies with no digitized data.)

-In the beginning, please ask Krista which to prioritize.
+In the beginning, please ask Krista which studies to prioritize.

 ## Step 2.
 Retrieve the original article and ensure that it is saved in the [References repository](https://github.com/forc-db/References)
 Instructions are [here](https://github.com/forc-db/ForC/blob/master/how_to/find_original_publications.md).
 Note that a lot of citations are available here: https://www.dropbox.com/sh/znee1tak8t7zu6o/AAA-poV8sBLKvAPdIDBC4B0ga?dl=0 .
 These are references from another database (SRDB) that we imported.